scrapy/scrapy/docs/topics/spider-middleware.rst

 .. class:: DepthMiddleware

-   DepthMiddleware is a scrape middleware used for tracking the depth of each Request inside the site being scraped.
-It can be used to limit the maximum depth to scrape or things like that.
+   DepthMiddleware is used for tracking the depth of each Request inside the site being scraped.
+It works by setting `request.meta['depth'] = 0` whenever there is no value previously set (usually just the first Request) and incrementing it by 1 otherwise.

+   It can be used to limit the maximum depth to scrape, control Request priority based on their depth, and things like that.

    The :class:`DepthMiddleware` can be configured through the following settings (see the settings documentation for more info):